 The Colombian Supreme Court has just decided to grant “human rights” to the Amazon rainforest.
 Colombia is becoming the first South American country to give the highest tropical rainforest of the planet the highest possible protection the same as the natural people in the world.
 In addition to “human rights”, the Amazon Forest of Colombia has also commissioned a plan to address deforestation and climate change in the country.

-Historical milestone in the protection of the Amazon rainforest in Colombia has been achieved by people themselves.
+A historical milestone in the protection of the Amazon rainforest in Colombia has been achieved by people themselves.
 In particular, the campaign of 25 young activists who “fought” for this act with the Colombian authorities for several years.
-Part of the Amazonian forest, which belongs to Colombia, does not become officially human, but acquires certain inalienable rights.
-“The environment and the ecosystem determine the fundamental rights to life, health, freedom and human dignity.
+Part of the Amazonian forest, which belongs to Colombia, does not become officially human but acquires certain inalienable rights.
+“The environment and the ecosystem determine the fundamental rights to life, health, freedom, and human dignity.
 Without a clean environment, one can not survive, “the Colombian Supreme Court said.